vogulcan/gwsta-dge-tutorial/tutorial.md

 ````
 **Step 2: estimating gene-wise dispersion**

 Dispersion is a measure of spread or variability in the data.
 The DESeq2 dispersion estimates are inversely related to the mean and directly related to variance.
-Based on this relationship, the dispersion is higher for small mean counts and lower for large mean counts.
-With only a few replicates per group, the estimates of variation for each gene are often unreliable (due to the large differences in dispersion for genes with similar means).
+Based on this relationship, the dispersion is higher for small mean counts and lower for large mean counts and with only a few replicates per group, the estimates of variation for each gene are often unreliable (due to the large differences in dispersion for genes with similar means).

 To address this problem, DESeq2 shares information across genes to generate more accurate estimates of variation based on the mean expression level of the gene using a method called 'shrinkage'.
 DESeq2 assumes that genes with similar expression levels have similar dispersion.

 To model the dispersion based on expression level (mean counts of replicates), the dispersion for each gene is estimated using maximum likelihood estimation.
 In other words, given the count values of the replicates, the most likely estimate of dispersion is calculated.
+Simply, 0.01 dispersion means 10% variation around the mean expected across biological replicates.

 **Step 3: fit curve to gene-wise dispersion estimates**

+To accurately model counts, we need to generate accurate estimates of within-group variation (variation between replicates of the same sample group) for each gene.
+With only a few (3-6) replicates per group, the estimates of variation for each gene are often unreliable (due to the large differences in dispersion for genes with similar means).

 The idea behind fitting a curve to the data is that different genes will have different scales of biological variability, but, over all genes, there will be a distribution of reasonable estimates of dispersion.

 ````r
 plotDispEsts(dds)